-This was my second year at SuiteWorld and while I was wowed by last year’s keynotes from Rachel Zoe, Chief Executive Officer, Rachel Zoe, Inc. and Kara Goldin, Founder & CEO, Hint Inc., it was a little booth the Oracle/NetSuite put together that stole the show and my heart.
+This was my second year at SuiteWorld and while I was wowed by last year’s keynotes from Rachel Zoe, Chief Executive Officer, Rachel Zoe, Inc., and Kara Goldin, Founder & CEO, Hint Inc., it was a little booth the Oracle/NetSuite put together that stole the show and my heart.
 Did I mention there were puppies?!

 D.I.G.
 Founders Gila and Jon Kurtz had an idea and recognized a need in the marketplace.
 I met Gila at SuiteWorld, all smiles and interacting with the attendees flooding their booth.
 I had to know more about her company and how D.I.G. uses NetSuite to grow their business.

-Keep reading and get to know more about the “dog lifestyle” company delivering Dogvergnügen (The joy you feel in the presence of Dog) to the world.
+Keep reading and get to know more about the “dog lifestyle” company delivering Dogvergnügen (The joy you feel in the presence of a Dog) to the world.

 Can you tell us a little about your story?
 Where did the idea come from?

 I had been training dogs professionally for about 3 years when the Navy moved us to the NWst (Jon is now a retired US Navy Capt).
 We were seeing the humanization of pets moving from trend to lifestyle and wanted to be involved in the pet space but we did not want to create more pet products.
-While attending a continuing education conference, I discovered a vendor in the exhibit all selling tee-shirts.
-However, there was nothing compelling- the tees were all white unisex shirts and all said the same thing with an image of a particular breed…” I love my…” i recall standing there and thinking- dogs played such a huge part of my life and the lives of my clients.
-To articulate “I love my dalmatian” felt too simplistic to describe the role my dog played in my life and there was nothing stylish about the tees being offered.
+While attending a continuing education conference, I discovered a vendor in the exhibit all selling tee shirts.
+However, there was nothing compelling- the tees were all white unisex shirts and all said the same thing with an image of a particular breed…” I love my…” I recall standing there and thinking- dogs played such a huge part in my life and the lives of my clients.
+To articulate “I love my Dalmatian” felt too simplistic to describe the role my dog played in my life and there was nothing stylish about the tees being offered.
 When I returned home, Jon and I talked about it and he noted there was nothing out there for the dog lover.
 It was then that we decided we should just try to create something ourselves.

-Describe the first 90 days in your business?
+Describe the first 90 days in your business.